Point & Shoot Cams for Less than $200 Bucks

-The last one year saw a new bunch of cameras being introduced by all the major brands.
-A handful of them have been in the entry level segment around $200 or less.
+The last year saw a new bunch of cameras being introduced by all the major brands.
+A handful of them have been in the entry-level segment around $200 or less.

 Thus, if you love clicking pictures but can’t stand the bulk of a DSLR, or the complications that come from having to process RAW, then a point & shoot camera is what you need.

 Related Post: The Best Compact Cameras Under $300